Skip directly to site content

 e

-Includes cycles in which no eggs were retrieved among all cycles in which egg retrieval was expected.
+Includes cycles in which no eggs were retrieved among all cycles in which egg retrieval was intended.

 f